DannieBGoode/criptomo/_posts/202001/en/2020-01-11-what-is-crypto.md

 ### Monaco PAY

-{% include image_caption.html imageurl="https://crypto.com/images/crypto_pay/pay-macbook-with-iphonex-72228947.png" title="Crypto PAY" caption="Crypto PAY" popup=true %}
+{% include image_caption.html imageurl="/images/posts/201806/pay.webp" title="Crypto PAY" caption="Crypto PAY" popup=true %}

 Monaco is pushing its new Crypto.com Chain (CRO) currency with the intention of mimicking the success that WeChat is having in the Chinese market for mobile payments.
 His intention is to compete with VISA and Mastercard by offering a free payment system for the merchant, which also offers a dashboard from which to control all his payments:
 {% include image_caption.html imageurl="https://crypto.com/images/crypto_pay/pay-merchant-ui-1-17c8a970.png" title="Crypto PAY" caption="Crypto PAY Dashboard" popup=true %}

 For the user, a new button to pay with Crypto Chain will appear on the websites that have it enabled in the same way that a link to pay with Paypal would appear and will be given to choose with which cryptocurrency you want to make the payment.

-{% include video.html provider="html5" id="https://crypto.com/images/crypto_pay/pay-animation.mp4" attributes="autoplay muted playsinline loop" caption="Payment with Crypto Pay" %}.
+{% include image_caption.html imageurl="/images/posts/201806/pay-confirmation.webp" title="Crypto PAY" caption="Crypto PAY" popup=true %}